pommicket/ted/README.md

 A text editor.

 **ted is still very new, and there are almost certainly bugs.
-There are also definitely important features missing.
 I don't recommend using this as your main text editor yet.**

 <img src="ted.png">